Terms & Conditions

 Letter of Instruction In addition to the Mercury Shippers Letter of Instruction, Mercury accepts the Mercuryship/MyShipNow domestic and international labels as the Shipper's Letter of Instruction and will prepare any required export documentation from the information shown thereon.
 For some shipments Mercury may act as an agent for the airline, in which case, the airline's tariff applies.
 If you do not complete all the documents required for carriage, you hereby instruct us, where permitted by law, to complete the documents for you, at our option and at your expense, and to attach them to the Waybill, but we are not obligated to do so.
 We assume no liability to you or any other person for any loss or expense due to your failure to comply with this provision.
 You further agree to hold us harmless from and against all claims, damages, liabilities, actions, losses, costs and expenses of any nature whatsoever arising out of your providing to us incomplete, inaccurate or false documentation or your failure to provide required information.

-No Responsibility for Governmental Requirements It is the responsibility of the Customer to know and comply with the marking requirements of US ICE or foreign destinations, the regulations of Other Government Agencies, both US and foreign, and all other requirements, including regulations of Federal, state and/or local agencies pertaining to the merchandise or property.
-Mercury shall not be responsible for action taken or fines or penalties assessed by any governmental agency against the shipment because of the failure of the Customer to comply with the law or the requirements or regulations of any governmental agency or with a notification issued to the Customer by any such agency.
+No Responsibility for Governmental Requirements It is the responsibility of the Customer to know and comply with the requirements of US CBP/TSA or foreign destinations, the regulations of Other Government Agencies, both US and foreign, and all other requirements, including regulations of Federal, state and/or local agencies pertaining to the merchandise or property.
+Mercury shall not be responsible for action taken or fines or penalties assessed by any governmental agency against the shipment because of the failure of the Customer to comply with the law or the requirements or regulations of any governmental agency.

-Power of Attorney The Shipper or his Authorized Agent hereby authorizes Mercury, in Shippers name and on its behalf, as its Attorney-in-Fact to prepare any import/export documents, to sign and accept any documents relating to Shippers shipments and to engage third parties to transport Shippers shipments in accordance with the bills of lading, conditions of carriage and tariffs of the carriers employed.
+The Shipper or his Authorized Agent hereby authorizes Mercury, in Shippers name and on its behalf, as its Attorney-in-Fact to prepare any import/export documents, to sign and accept any documents relating to Shippers shipments and to engage third parties to transport and/or store Shippers shipments in accordance with the bills of lading, conditions of carriage and tariffs of the carriers employed.

 Further, Shipper hereby appoints Mercury as its Attorney-in-Fact solely for the purpose of designating a customs broker to perform customs clearance (unless Shipper designates a customs broker).
 In furtherance of the foregoing, Shipper shall be responsible for executing a Power of Attorney, in form acceptable to U.S. Customs and Border Protection, authorizing the customs broker to engage in customs business on behalf of the shipper.